cillianodonnell/Gravity/_posts/2017-08-16-jump-tables-and-tempfiles.markdown

 minimal.
 As with all the other phases of the project I've spent most of my time figuring out how the pieces of the puzzle fit together and reading other peoples code.
-This may be just the nature of large coding projects, as opposed to small college projects where a lot of code is written and there is no interaction in with exisitng code.
+This may be just the nature of large coding projects, as opposed to small college projects where a lot of code is written and there is no interaction with existing code.

-INFO messages, that were once error messages, would appear showing size mismatches in the same symbols from different exe's would appear.
+INFO messages, that were once error messages, would appear showing size mismatches in the same symbols from different exe's.

 {% highlight bash %}
 INFO: DesiredSymbols::createCoverageMap - Attempt to create unified